Last Updated January 15th, 2026

 Several elementary buildings operate far below capacity.
 Enrollment has declined by more than 1,200 students since 2007, and county birth rates show a long-term downward trend.
 At the same time, the district faces a financial deficit that requires more efficient use of buildings.

 Two-year grade bands create stronger teacher collaboration, allow specialized instruction, support departmentalization in upper grades, and balance specialized programs across the district.
 The grade bands allow for greater flexibility should enrollment change in the future while addressing the district's budget deficit.
+The more classes offered in a building for each grade level, the more efficient the building becomes.
+This reduces excess open seats across the district.

 As revenue sources decrease or do not keep pace with the Consumer Price Index (CPI) and expenses continue to increase, the FY26 Education Fund deficit is approximately $3.1 million.
 The FY26 projected fund balance (6/30/26) will be just over $15 million.
 In order to maintain a balanced budget based on the projected deficit, the district has to make adjustments to expenses.
 Read below to learn more about the Education Fund.